PencilCode/reference/documents/turtle/speed.html.md

     p.label 'click to see speed 10 again', 'bottom'
 </script>

-As fast as your computer can move (often looks instant, and thus is used in [frame-based animation](fanimation.html)):
+As fast as your computer can compute (often looks instant, and thus is used in [frame-based animation](fanimation.html)):

 <pre class="jumbo">
 speed Infinity